A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Concluding remarks

 We propose that carbon bonds fund replacement of fossil fuels with the highest EROEI forms of energy production, which is clearly possible using nuclear power technology \cite{Lang2017NuclearPowerGlobalBenefitsForgone,LOVERING2023MicroreactorsOffgrid}.
 With a viable high EROEI foundation of cheap, plentiful energy, a 100\% synthetic hydrocarbon cycle may be supportable (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.1.2).
-We do not intend to suggest that electrification should not go forward, but the energy density of synthetic hydrocarbons is difficult to match, and difficult to replace in many industrial situations.
+Electrification should go forward, but the energy density of synthetic hydrocarbons is difficult to match, and difficult to replace in many industrial situations.

 Policy makers could start tracking the amount of money spent on climate mitigation, the net real-dollar discount rate on the bonds sold to pay for it, plus the EROEI and total supply chain effectiveness of the spending at mitigating GHG.
 This can be compared to the amount of bonds that should be allocated each year to pay for the cost of emissions for each GHG each year.
 The energy capacity for support of GDP should also be tracked.
 Together this would provide a metric for measurement of effectiveness of climate mitigations.